timuric/sketch-slicy/README.md

 ###Features:
 * Web friendly assets names
+* Exports layers with similar names
 * Assets clean up (Deleted layers/sizes from document automatically being removed from assets folder)
+* it is free

 ###Usage:
 * Add extension to the layer or group name to generate an asset, like so `icon.png`